brian-yang/Upgrade-Complete/README.md

 * Added soundtrack, and sound effects for guns
 * Added explosion sound when enemy dies
 * Get lightning to automatically target enemies

+### 6/6/16
+* Made music and sounds only if upgraded
+* Changed bullet shape when upgraded